 - Enrich your flows and campaigns with data and personalization.

 With our tips in mind, you are all set to take the full advantage of your Black Friday campaign.
 Make sure you:

 - get warmed up for your campaign by analyzing the last year’s results, mailing list cleaning, segmenting your audience, and creating catchy email subject lines;

 - craft a smart Black Friday-themed email series;

-- plan an SMS and web push notification campaigns to complement your Black Friday marketing strategy;
+- plan SMS, web push notification, and messenger campaigns to complement your Black Friday marketing strategy;

 - automate your campaign and bundle several communication channels together to reach a wider audience.

-Gain inspiration from the mentioned examples, save your time, and create marketing campaigns with SendPulse!
+Gain inspiration from the mentioned examples, save your time, and create digital campaigns with SendPulse!